batamladen/Armadillo/README.md

 Please ensure your code follows the coding standards and includes tests where applicable.

 ## TO-DO
-* Add another algorythm
+* Add AES algorythm ✔️
 * Add a copy button at output text ✔️
-  * Make it a bit more stylish
-* Loading screen at start
+* Loading screen at start (GIF of an armadillo running)

 ## License